kaist-plrg-cs320/assignment-docs/README.md

 * You can mutate mutable variables/fields already defined in the provided code.

 The use of the prohibited features will make your code not compile.
-If your code compiles succesfully, you are not using any prohibited features.
+If your code compiles successfully, you are not using any prohibited features.

 ## Testing Your Implementation